WSWUP/pymetric/docs/EXAMPLE_DATA.md

 # pyMETRIC Data Preparation Example

-This example will step through acquiring and prepping all of the Landsat images and ancillary data needed to run the pyMETRIC code for a single Landsat path/row.
+This example will step through downloading and preparing all of the Landsat images and ancillary data needed to run the pyMETRIC code for a single Landsat path/row.
 The target study area for this example is the Harney basin in central Oregon, located in Landsat path 43 row 30.

-## Project Folder

 All of the example script calls listed below assume that the pyMETRIC repository was installed on a Windows computer to "C:\pymetric" and that the scripts are being called from this folder.

-After cloning the repository, the first step is to create a project folder if it doesn't exists.
-This can be done from the command line (using the following command) or in the file explorer.
+If you haven't already, change directory into the pymetric folder.
+The following command will change directory from a user folder to the pymetric folder.

 ```
-C:\pymetric>mkdir example
+C:\Users\Default>cd ..\..\pymetric
 ```

 ## Script Parameters

 Most of the setup/prep scripts listed below will need to have command line arguments passed to them.
 For the most part, the arguments are standardized between scripts, but the user is strongly encouraged to look at the possible arguments by first passing the help "-h" argument to the script.

 For example, adding an "-h" or "--help" argument to the script call:

 ```
 C:\pymetric>python tools\download\download_ned.py -h
 ```

 will return the following description of the script, the possible command line arguments, as well as the argument type and default value:

 ```
 C:\pymetric>python tools\download\download_ned.py -h
 usage: download_ned.py [-h] --extent FILE [--output FOLDER] [-o] [--debug]